deinal/jec-pipeline/README.md

 docker login registry.cern.ch
 ```

-Once you have a project set up on some container registry, you can push changes in the pipeline there.
+Once you have a project set up on some container registry, you can push changes in each pipeline step there.

 ```
 docker build training -t registry.cern.ch/ml/jec-training